Back to top anchor

 Many gynaeacological investigations are performed by laparoscopy.
 This is a procedure to view the inside of the abdomen (stomach) through a specially lit type of mini telescope (laparoscope) that is inserted through a small cut in the abdomen.
 The laparoscope also contains a small camera that sends pictures to a screen that the doctor can watch.
 Sometimes surgical procedures (keyhole surgery) can be performed at the same time.
 A laparoscopy is performed under a general anaesthetic (you are asleep).

 A hysterectomy is an operation to remove your uterus (womb).
 Some types of hysterectomies include the removal of other organs as well, and this will depend on the reason for the operation.
-A hysterectomy is a treatment for many different diseases and conditions and it can be done through the vagina or through a cut in the abdomen.
+A hysterectomy is a treatment for many different diseases and conditions and it can be done through the vagina or through a cut in the stomach.

-Hysteroscopy and Dilatation and Curettage (D&C)
+Hysteroscopy and dilatation and curettage

 This is an operation where the cervix (entrance to the uterus) is dilated and a hysteroscope (small lighted mini telescope) is inserted into the uterus through the vagina and cervix so the specialist can see the inside of the uterus.
 If no cancer is present, a small spoon-like instrument with a long handle, called a curette, is inserted and the lining of the uterus is scraped off and sent to the laboratory for examination.
-This procedure can be done under a general (you are asleep) or local (you are awake but the area being investigated is numb) anaesthetic.

-Induction of Labour
+Induction of labour

-Induction of labour is the process of starting labour artificially.
-This may be needed for many reasons, such as high blood pressure, toxaemia or if your waters have broken and you haven’t gone into labour by yourself.
 There are a few different methods that may help to induce labour, including an internal examination by the midwife or doctor, medication that softens the cervix (entrance to the uterus) allowing it to open, or other medicine that stimulates the uterus (womb) to contract.

-Intrauterine Growth Restriction (IUGR)
+Intrauterine growth restriction (IUGR)

 In a very small number of pregnancies, the baby may not grow as well as in a normal pregnancy.
 This is called intrauterine growth restriction (IUGR) and the unborn baby will be described as being “small for gestational age” (SGA).
 This means that the baby is smaller than expected for the length of time that the woman has been pregnant.
 An unborn baby with IUGR should be carefully managed during pregnancy and delivery but will usually be healthy at birth.